-SWOT will provide river width and height (and thus water surface slope Sh) at nodes/cross-sections along a set of river reaches.
-Thus, our ‘data’ for the Bayesian inference are SWOT measurements of river width and water surface slope while all other terms are treated as statistical parameters that cannot be directly observed from SWOT.
-We also obtain a ‘change in channel area’ dA from the river height and width and assuming a rectangular channel geometry.
+SWOT willmeasure river width and height (and thus water surface slope Sh) at approximately 200m intervals in predefined mass conserved river reaches (cite the PDD, and Elizabeth’s sword paper if it is out).
+Following Hagemann et al. (2017), the observations needed for Bayesian inference are SWOT measurements of river width and water surface slope, and all other terms in equation 3 (xx list them xx) are treated as statistical parameters (in Bayesian parlance: priors) that cannot be directly observed from SWOT.
+We also obtain a derived measurement of the ‘change in channel area’ (dA) from the river height and width, assuming a rectangular channel geometry.
+We investigated the sensitivity of BIKER to this rectangular assumption and found it negligible (xxx section x.x if appropriate xxx).

-In order to use Bayesian inference to solve for k600, we need a sampling model/likelihood function that estimates the unobservable statisitcal parameters.
-Following Tsivoglou and Neal (1976), eD≈gShV for unsteady flow conditions (channel slope S0≠Sh- see text S1 for this model derivation and why assuming non-uniform flow is convenient for an algorithm ingesting SWOT data).
-Using this, as well as Manning’s equation to relate average flow velocity to channel geometry, we rewrite equation 3 as equation 4.
-In equation 4, we use the Manning’s formulation from Hagemann et al. (2017) which formulates depth via river width and area (in order to use SWOT-observables). k600 is now defined as a function of Sh, channel roughness n [T/L13], channel width W [L], and channel area A0+dA[L2] (discretized via median channel area A0 and the previously introduced dA).
-It is also defined by the upscaling parameters ai and bi.

-k600=aigSh321n(A0+dA)23W-23bi(4)
+Bayesian inference requires aa sampling model and a likelihood function that estimates the unobservable statisitcal parameters.

-Equation 4 is then reworked into a Bayesian sampling model to have all of the ‘data’ on the left-hand side sampled from all the unknown model parameters on the right-hand side (equation 5, where x is the SWOT observables and Θ are a set of statistical parameters).
-Note that in the formal likelihood specification both sides of equation 5 are ln-transformed to produce the normal sampling model presented here, however they are written in equation 5 without that transformation for succinctness.
-The σupscale2 parameter refers to the uncertainty inherent in the upscaling model itself (equation 4).
+We therefore rework equation 4 into a Bayesian sampling model to have all of the observations on the left-hand side sampled from all the unknown model parameters on the right-hand side (equation 5, where x are SWOT observables given Θ, a set of statistical parameters).
+Note that in this formal likelihood specification both sides of equation 5 are log-transformed (natural log) to produce the normal sampling model presented here, however they are written in equation 5 without that transformation for succinctness.
+The σk6002 parameter refers to the uncertainty inherent in Equation 4.
 This will be explained in detail below.